 All idle cash of the Lottery is invested through the District's General Fund Pooled Investments Account.
 Powerball, Mega Millions and Hot Lotto receipts transferred to MUSL to fund major jackpots are invested in securities prior to jackpots being hit and earnings are allocated annually to party lotteries.
-Interest and dividend income, shown separately in the financial statements, has decreased by \$3 and \$18, and increased by \$10 in 2015, 2014 and 2013, respectively.
+Interest and dividend income, shown separately in the financial statements, increased by \$49 in fiscal year 2016, and decreased by \$3 and \$18 in 2015 and 2014, respectively.
 Interest income has been severely impacted by market conditions, the national economy, and other factors beyond the control of individual entities.

-Other income increased \$76 to \$98 in 2015.
-It also decreased \$8 to \$22 and \$13 to \$30 in 2014 and 2013.
-Refunds from MUSL as a result of rebalancing reserve funds and distributions of excess contributions by participating members amounted to \$0, \$0, and \$0 in 2015, 2014, and 2013, respectively.
+Other income decreased \$126 to \$20 in 2016.
+It also increased \$124 to \$146 and decreased \$8 to \$22 in 2015 and 2014.
+Refunds from MUSL as a result of rebalancing reserve funds and distributions of excess contributions by participating members amounted to \$0, \$0, and \$0 in fiscal years 2016, 2015, and 2014, respectively.